jina-ai/jina/docs/fundamentals/flow/client.md

 (client)=
 # Jina Python Client
 The most convenient way to work with the `Flow` API is the Python Client.
-It enables you to send `Documents` to the `Flow` API in a number of different ways shown below:
+It enables you to send `Documents` to a running `Flow` in a number of different ways, as shown below.

 ```{admonition} Caution
 :class: caution